The Top 7 Must-See Singapore Monuments You Shouldn’t Miss

 Singapore Flyer

-With its 165-meter height, Singapore Flyer is a huge observation wheel that provides outstanding views of cityscape and famous sites including Singapore River, Marina Bay Sands, and Gardens by the Bay.
-A 360-degree viewpoint is provided by each air-conditioned pill, making it popular tourist and local attraction.
+With its 165-meter height, the Singapore Flyer is a huge observation wheel that provides outstanding views of the cityscape and famous sites, including the Singapore River, Marina Bay Sands, and Gardens by the Bay.
+A 360-degree viewpoint is provided by each air-conditioned pill, making it a popular tourist and local attraction.

 7. Chinatown Heritage Centre: